tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 ## Userinfo

-The userinfo field can be used to set user name and password for authentication purposes in this transfer.
+The userinfo field can be used to set username and password for authentication purposes in this transfer.
 The use of this field is discouraged since it often means passing around the password in plain text and is thus a security risk.

 URLs for IMAP, POP3 and SMTP also support *login options* as part of the userinfo field.
-They're provided as a semicolon after the password and then the options.
+They are provided as a semicolon after the password and then the options.

 ## Hostname